codingwatermelon/git-jftorres.github.io/projects/project-1.md

     - This file can just be an empty file named `ssh`; it basically just tells the Pi that it should turn on the SSH configuration so that you can remotely connect to it
 4. Plug in the SD card to the Raspberry Pi, connect it to a monitor, then power it on
   - Note: If you set up SSH, connect to the Pi via SSH (using PuTTy for Windows or Terminal for MacOS)
+    - To find the IP address, you can use an [IP scanner](https://angryip.org/download/#windows)

 ***